ucsb-cs56-pconrad-mentors/ucsb-cs56-pconrad-mentors.github.io/_topics/CS56_mentor_overview.md

 **Provide meaningful feedback to mentees:** Unlike TAs, readers, and professors, mentors do not evaluate the performance of the students in a quantifiable way.
 Mentor evaluations of student work take place in the form of code reviews when the mentors have the opportunity to provide meaningful feedback on student code and habits.

-## Take Away:
+# Learning Goals for Mentors

+The main learning goals for students undertaking the mentor role as a CMPSC192 project course are:

-   The main goals are to gain meaningful insight into working as a manager / scrum master while helping students learn about how to work on a project development team.
+* To gain meaningful insight into working as a manager / scrum master while learning&mdash;and helping students learn&mdash;about how to work on a project development team.
+* To practice and develop leadership and professional communication skills in the dual contexts of professional software development and CS Education
+* To gain additional knowledge and skill and depth in Java-based software development beyond what was learned when the mentor took CS56 or an equivalent course.
+This includes:
+    * Knowledge of the Java language itself
+    * Skill with various tools and techniques as applicable.
+The exact list will depend on the legacy code projects the mentor interacts with, but will always include git/github and Ant.
+    * Other tools and techniques may include Android Development, Java web applications, Maven, Gradle, etc.

 It’s a learning environment for everyone involved, and at any point feel free to discuss anything with the other mentors, the mentor leader ( if there is one ), the TA(s), and especially with the professor.

-## Duties:
+# Duties of Mentors

 **Project manager / scrum master work duties:** _As team leaders, it is important mentors work closely with teams to ensure they have everyting they need to complete the work for the quarter and succeed_